 Google Stadia availability

 At launch Stadia will only be available in 14 different countries, including the US, Canada, the UK, and select European countries.

 Google Stadia specs

 Stadia will scale up as and when more performance is required.
 But we do know that each instance will utilise a custom x86 Intel CPU running at 2.7GHz.
 This will be paired with custom AMD graphics silicon capable of 10.7 teraflops of raw compute, fitted with 56 compute units and HBM2 memory.

 Google Stadia games

-Doom Eternal has already been confirmed for the streaming service, and Ubisoft is sure to support the platform wholeheartedly at launch.
-Game support will inevitably make or break the Stadia service – so we’re hoping for big announcements on this front come E3.
+Doom Eternal has already been confirmed for the streaming service, as has Cyberpunk 2077 and a litany of other major upcoming titles.
+Game support will inevitably make or break the Stadia service – so we’re hoping for big announcements on this front closer to launch.